OMANI FRANKINCENSE ESSENTIAL OIL (BOSWELLIA SACRA):

 The resin is extracted by making a small, shallow incision on the trunk or branches of the tree or by removing a portion of the crust of it.
 The resin is drained as a milky substance that coagulates in contact with air and is collected by hand.

 Trees in the narrow fog-laden zone where the desert meets Dhofar mountain range, a region known as the Nejd, grow extremely slowly and produce very high quality resin in large, white clumps.
 Not surprisingly, Omanis and other Gulf State Arabs consider this to be superior to all other resins produced in North and Northeast Africa, India and Asia, and it is priced accordingly.

 The trees in the Dhofar region of Oman are revered as a gift from God.
 This frankincense oleogum resin oil was steam distilled and wild harvested in the Dhofar Valley of Oman.
 Boswellia sacra essential oil was prepared from Omani Hougari grade resins through hydrodistillation at 78 or 100 °C for 12 hours.

 Frankincense essential oil contains 8% sesquiterpenes and is 78% monoterpenes.
 Monoterpenes are known to be calming and restorative.

-Distillation method: This essential oil is also produced by CO2 extraction, specifically, because the CO2 oil naturally contains heavier-weight molecules not found in the steam distilled oil, and an overall large percentage of the oil is also of these molecular forms.
-So in CO2 extraction Frankincense essential oil you get the best of both worlds: the bright, sweet notes of a steam distillation, and the heavier molecular weight compounds found in a CO2 extract.
+Distillation method: specifically, because the CO2 oil naturally contains heavier-weight molecules not found in the steam distilled oil, and an overall large percentage of the oil is also of these molecular forms.
+So in this Frankincense essential oil, you get the best of both worlds: the bright, sweet notes of a steam distillation, and the heavier molecular weight compounds found in a CO2 extract.